 The bill aims to modernize the child fatality statute in Washington State by amending RCW 70.05.170.
-It raises the age limit for child fatality reviews from under eighteen to under nineteen years of age and changes the terminology from "child mortality" to "child fatality."
-The legislation emphasizes the importance of conducting child fatality reviews to identify preventable causes of child deaths and provides legal protections for families, local health department officials, and healthcare professionals involved in these reviews.
+Key changes include updating the terminology from "child mortality" to "child fatality" and raising the age limit for review from under eighteen to under nineteen years.
+The legislation emphasizes the importance of conducting child fatality reviews to identify preventable causes of child deaths and provides legal protections for families, health department officials, and healthcare professionals involved in these reviews.

 Statutes affected: Original Bill: 70.05.170